 But we also need to face the facts.
-This is a catchy song everyone loves.
+This is a catchy song audiences love.
 And, it’s not that hard to sing either.

 The original version is basically in the same range as “Wonderwall”.
 Again, if that’s not comfortable for you, and you have the option of changing the key, go right ahead.